CORE-3D: Context-aware Open-vocabulary Retrieval by Embeddings in 3D: Method

 \subsection{Context-Aware CLIP Embedding}

 Given the refined 2D masks $\mathcal{M}_t$, we next compute semantic embeddings for each object candidate.
-A direct approach would be to crop the mask region and feed it into CLIP \citep{radford2021clip}.
-However, CLIP relies heavily on visual context, and isolated object crops often lead to ambiguous or incorrect embeddings (e.g., a cropped chair leg being misinterpreted as a stick).
+A direct approach would be to crop the mask region and feed it into CLIP \citep{radford2021clip} or passing a raw 2D mask to OvSeg which is fine tuned on raw masks datasets.
+However, CLIP relies heavily on visual context, and isolated object crops often lead to ambiguous or incorrect embeddings.
+However, OvSeg struggles to overcome this issue, but in some scenarios, even an accurate mask does not contain meaningful semantics as shown in Fig.~\ref{fig:method}.
 To mitigate this, we construct a set of complementary visual crops for each mask that balance object detail with surrounding scene context.

 Specifically, for each mask $m$, we extract five complementary crops from the RGB frame $I_t$: (i) \textbf{mask crop} ($I^{\text{mask}}$), where pixels outside the mask are set to zero; (ii) \textbf{bounding box crop} ($I^{\text{bbox}}$), the tight bounding box enclosing the mask; (iii) \textbf{large-context crop} ($I^{\text{large}}$), an expanded bounding box with scale factor $2.5$; (iv) \textbf{huge-context crop} ($I^{\text{huge}}$), an expanded bounding box with scale factor $4$; and (v) \textbf{surroundings crop} ($I^{\text{sur}}$), obtained by expanding the bounding box with scale factor $3$ and blacking out the mask itself so that only the surrounding environment is visible.